Markmwaura/Photography/README.md

 # Photography
-This is a sample  photography project.
+This is a  Photography Portfolio Website project done .The live view can be found here  (http://ianphotos.bitballoon.com/) .